 Loss of Society, Consortium, and Similar In Charlotte

-Under some circumstances, car wrecks cause injuries that prevents the injured plaintiff from continuing a normal life including the ability to help his or her spouse with household upkeep, chores, and may prevent marital relations.
-In those cases, if sufficiently proven with competent evidence, the spouse or partner may be able recover damages loss of society and loss of consortium.
+Under some circumstances, car wrecks cause injuries that prevent the injured plaintiff from continuing a normal life including the ability to help his or her spouse with household upkeep, chores, and may prevent marital relations.
+In those cases, if sufficiently proven with competent evidence, the spouse or partner may be able to recover damages loss of society, and loss of consortium.

 Emotional Distress In Charlotte

 Under North Carolina law, emotional distress and mental suffering are deemed part of “pain and suffering.”
 Indeed, it has been held that emotional pain and suffering may be a discrete basis for recovery even absent proof of physical pain and suffering.
 “Pain and suffering damages are intended to redress a wide array of injuries ranging from physical pain to anxiety, depression, and the resulting adverse impact on the injured party’s lifestyle.”
 SeeIadanza v.
 Harper, 169 N.C.
 App.
 776, 780, 611 S.E.2d 217, 222 (2005).
 Likewise, in some cases, mental pain and suffering can be inferred by the jury because of the mutilation or disfigurement of the plaintiff.
 See King v.
 Britt, 267 N.C.
 594, 598, 148 S.E.2d 594, 598 (1966).

 Permanent Injury — Loss of Limb/Partial Loss of Limb/Body Part In Charlotte